-Planning study prep for an exam as tough as the CISSP can be a daunting task indeed.
-Which is why we’ve prepared a handy list of the absolute best books to read as you study.
+So what’s next?
+How do you identify the right CISSP books, CISSP study guides, and other resources you’ll need to build a study plan and get started on the path to information security expertise?
+Planning study prep for an exam as tough as the CISSP can be a daunting task indeed, which is why we’ve prepared a handy list of the absolute best books to read at every phase in the process.

 Let’s get started!

-To acquire the CISSP certification, you should have five years of professional InfoSec experience and should be endorsed by another CISSP certified professional.
+To acquire the CISSP certification, you should have at least five years of professional information security experience and should be endorsed by another CISSP certified professional.
 You can get a one-year waiver if you have a four-year degree or obtain (ISC)2 approved credentials.
 The exam consists of 250 multiple-choice questions.
 You need to score 70% or above to pass the exam.

 Before You Begin: Key Points To Note Before You Start Building Your Library!

-- Common Book of Knowledge (CBK) material is offered by the (ISC)² -visit their website regularly for details and schedules of training programs, seminars, etc.
+Although freely available online resources are no match for a proper textbook, the following online CISSP resource is a must-read: Common Book of Knowledge (CBK) material is offered by the (ISC)².
+Visit their website regularly for details and schedules of training programs, seminars and more

 - Beware: the CISSP exam is a grueling, 6+ hour affair!
-If you are not much of a sedentary person, you may need to train yourself to stay in top intellectual shape for hours on end, with only 10-20 minute breaks in between.
+If you are not much of a sedentary person, you may need to train yourself to stay in top intellectual shape for several hours, with only 10-20 minute breaks in between.

 - The CISSP exam is all about terminologies and trivia!
-Although experience is mandatory to sit the exam, functional knowledge is rarely put to the test on the exam –mug up those terminologies, acronyms, and definitions to maximize your scores!
+Although experience is mandatory to take the exam, functional knowledge is rarely put to the test on the exam.
+Brush up on those terminologies, acronyms, and definitions to maximize your scores!

-- Give the above, tools that aid in effective memorization –such as brain dumps and mind-maps- are invaluable resources during prep.
+- Look into effective memorization tools such as brain dumps and mind-maps.
+They can be invaluable resources during prep.

 How Much Time Should I Devote To CISSP Exam Prep?